scality/zenko-ui/README.md

 Zenko UI is our portal to manage offline Zenko instances.

-It provides a User Interface to
+It provides a user interface for:
-- Monitor the health of the processes
+- Monitoring the health of the processes
-- Manage storage accounts and users
+- Managing storage accounts and users
-- Browse into buckets
+- Browsing in buckets
-- Manage workflows (replication, transition, expiration)
+- Managing workflows (replication, transition, expiration)
-- Add a data access
+- Adding data access
-- Add a storage location
+- Adding storage locations
-- Have informations about S3 data access
+- Monitoring S3 data accesses

 ## How to start

 ### Connect to Scality VPN

-Zenko deployment runs on scality.cloud instance accessible through VPN.
+The Zenko deployment runs on a VPN-accessible scality.cloud instance.

 ### Add entries to your local /etc/hosts file
 ```